International Conference on Romanticism

 Nestled up against the foothills of the Blue Ridge Mountains in the heart of South Carolina’s Upcountry, you’ll find Greenville.
 Greenville’s friendly, thriving downtown pulses with things to do year-round.
 From one-of-a-kind shops, boutiques and art galleries to museums, tours and outdoor activities, Greenville is a welcoming retreat for visitors of every age and explorers of every type.

 All conference events, including panels and keynotes, will be in or very near the Hyatt Regency hotel in beautiful downtown Greenville, SC.
-Conference rates will be available through late September as availability remains.
-More information to come soon.
+Conference rates are now available.
+Click the button below to be redirected for booking.